redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ###### Implement source (fetcher)

 Create a folder with a name of your fetcher in [src/fetchers](../src/fetchers).
 Place the code of your fetcher inside of this folder and update [src/fetchers/index.ts](../src/fetchers/index.ts) file to export your source.
-For more information check out [BaseFetcher](../src/fetchers/BaseFetcher.ts) code and implementation of other fetchers, like [coingecko](../src/fetchers/coingecko/CoingeckoFetcher.ts), [coinbase](../src/fetchers/coinbase), and [ecb](../src/fetchers/ecb/EcbFetcher.ts).
+For more information check out [BaseFetcher](../src/fetchers/BaseFetcher.ts) code and implementation of other fetchers, like [coingecko](../src/fetchers/coingecko/CoingeckoFetcher.ts), [coingecko fetcher](/src/fetchers/coingecko/CoingeckoFetcher.ts), and [ecb](../src/fetchers/ecb/EcbFetcher.ts).

 ###### Implement tests